 Russia says two killed in Ukrainian shelling and drones hit oil refinery

-Ukraine launched a series of attacks as Russians entered the second day of voting in the presidential election.
+Ukraine launched attacks on Belgorod and near Moscow as Russians entered the second day of voting in the presidential election.

 Ukrainian shelling in the southern Russian city of Belgorod has killed two people and a drone attack caused a fire at a Russian oil refinery south of Moscow, officials have said, while Russian authorities claimed to have thwarted a new attempt by saboteurs to cross the border.